mitcharseneau/IaR-Display/INSTALL.md

 ## Auto load the extension by wrapping Chromium

-FullPageOS launches Chromium in kiosk mode, but loading an unpacked extension normally requires manual steps.

-To make the extension load automatically, replace the Chromium launcher with a wrapper script that injects the extension flags.

 ### Determine which Chromium binary exists

-Check for these files:

 ```bash
 ls -l /usr/bin/chromium-browser /usr/bin/chromium 2>/dev/null
 ```

 ### Wrap chromium-browser (if it exists)

-If `/usr/bin/chromium-browser` exists, run:

 ```bash
 sudo mv /usr/bin/chromium-browser /usr/bin/chromium-browser.real